jnds/Web-Developer-Test/README.md

 # Intro
 - Open index.HTML to run the demo
-- See Dev folder for source code
+- See "Dev" folder for source code
 - See "Library" folder for processed code (CSS & JS are left unminified for readability)